 Andrew Petrie – instruments, production

-Paul Hamilton – vocals, songs
+Paul Hamilton – songs, voice

-‘Relaxing At Gunpoint’ – such is Petrie’s ability to take on almost any musical style – almost sounds like a Various Artists compilation.
-There is the Dylan ’65 wild mercury sound on ‘You Came Round’, the XTC-cedelia of ‘Waves Of Words’, and Steely Dan are scammed royally on ‘British Empire State’.
+Such was Petrie’s chameleonic ability to adopt almost any musical style, Relaxing At Gunpoint almost sounds like a Various Artists compilation.
+There is the Dylan ’65 wild mercury sound on You Came Round, the XTC-cedelia of Waves Of Words, and Steely Dan are scammed royally on British Empire State.
 However, this isn’t merely a parade of Pop parodies.
-‘Let Me Paint A Picture For You’, beneath its summery surface, is a unique song about the ambivalence of Art’s relationship with Commerce.
-And ‘Kolibri’ – voiced by Joseph Goebbels on the Night Of The Long Knives – is a chilling condemnation of humanity’s most vile instinct, blood lust.
+Let Me Paint A Picture For You, beneath its summery surface, is a unique song about the ambivalence of Art’s relationship with Commerce.
+And Kolibri – voiced by Joseph Goebbels on the Night Of The Long Knives – is a chilling condemnation of humanity’s most vile instinct, blood lust.

-The original demos bore such little resemblance to Andrew’s finished works that it was decided to have them pressed up as CDs.
-A copy of the ‘Kolibri’ demos CD will be given absolutely free to purchasers of ‘Relaxing At Gunpoint’.
+The original demos bore such little resemblance to Petrie’s finished works that they were pressed up as CDs.
+A copy of the Kolibri demos CD will be given absolutely free, while stocks last, to purchasers of Relaxing At Gunpoint.